dpaiton/dpaiton.github.io/_posts/2021-05-18-neuron-response-contours.md

 Taking cross sections of complicated surfaces can reveal structure, but the structure looks different depending on the orientation of the cross section.
 {: style="text-align: center"}

-Instead of input neurons, lets think about a neuron that receives image pixels as input and produces a scalar output.
+Instead of input from other neurons, lets consider a neuron that receives image pixels as input and produces a scalar output.
 Individual input images can also be thought of as points in a high dimensional space.
 For example, a 10-by-10 image thumbnail has 10\*10=100 pixels.
 Therefore, we can equivalently think of the image as a point in a 100-dimensional space.